sirmick/alfrd/IMPLEMENTATION_PLAN.md

 # Implementation Plan - Commit-by-Commit Build Guide

-This document breaks down the implementation of the AI Document Secretary system into atomic, testable commits.
+This document breaks down the implementation of the ALFRD (Automated Ledger & Filing Research Database) system into atomic, testable commits.
 Each commit represents a working milestone that can be deployed and tested independently.

 ## Branch Strategy